SCOREC/pumiMBBL/README.md

 ## layout

-- src - source codes, `pumi_mesh1D.h` is the public header and will be installed with `make install`
+- src - source codes (will be installed with `make install`)
-- test - example code that exercises APIs in the public header
+- test - example code that exercises APIs
 - CMakeLists.txt - cmake files that specify how to build the library and test

 ## setup